-The Connecticut Department of Health’s Drug Overdose Monthly Report for January 2021 shows that the drug overdose mortality rate in New Haven County increased from 36.9 deaths per 100,000 residents in 2019 to 44.2 deaths per 100,000 residents in 2020.
+The Yale Daily News has reported on the increase in overdoses in New Haven during the COVID-19 pandemic.
+According to the Connecticut Department of Health, the drug overdose mortality rate in New Haven County increased from 36.9 deaths per 100,000 residents in 2019 to 44.2 deaths per 100,000 residents in 2020.

 One organization on track to partner with the city in its targeted data-sharing dashboard is New Haven’s Sex Workers and Allies Network, led by Codianni.
 SWAN established a mobile health unit last November to better reach its clients.